choogiesaur/traffic-alerts/README.md

 # traffic-alerts
-Tool for periodically scanning network traffic and generating alerts based on certain conditions.
+Tool for periodically scanning network traffic and generating alerts based on certain conditions. chrontab'd shell script on vetools that runs dbtest.py every hour. for each alert, this tool:

+1) queries the specific database view

 Dependencies: **Python3**, **cx_Oracle**, **HTML.py**